denten-books/plain-text/0-chapter.md

 literature?
 The domain of the digital, after all, belongs to computer science.
 What can literary theory contribute to our understanding of digital textuality?
-My media archeological excavations reveal that the history of software engineering shares common intellectual ancestry with literary theory.
-Both converged on the separation of form and content.
+My media archeological excavations reveal that the history of software engineering shares common intellectual ancestry with literary theory. [[ in the 1920s ]] Both converged on the separation of form and content.
 Both attempted to articulate the idea of structure in documents and narratives.
 And both borrowed heavily from the language of Hegelian aesthetics.[^ln-hegel] Although the two communities have now diverged in their ways of speaking, they could benefit from entering into a constructive dialog.

-Methodologically, I make two distinct moves to facilitate that conversation.
-The first borrows from formalism, in a strategy of deliberate defamiliarization, or making strange.
-The second reciprocal movement borrows from the practice of reverse engineering.
+Methodologically, I borrow from both fields to make two distinct moves that facilitate dialog.
+The first comes from literary formalism, in a strategy of deliberate defamiliarization, or making strange.
+The second reciprocal movement emulates the practice of reverse engineering.
 Unlike defamiliarization, the reverse engineering of devices aims to bring the obscure to light.
 My methodology thus lies in the dual complimentary movement between making known and making strange.
 A metaphor and a machine structure each chapter and the book.

 The language of computation employs many vivid metaphors, which lose their evocative power with frequent use.
 The task of the literary scholar becomes